Updated 14th January 2021

 A Note from Isabella Goldie, CEO Deafblind Scotland

-Deafblind Scotland will continue to provide regular briefings on Covid-19 Pandemic across the winter period.
-This will ensure that deafblind people are up to date with the national and local lockdown restrictions that are in place.
+Deafblind Scotland will continue to provide regular briefings on Covid-19 Pandemic.
+This will ensure that deafblind people are up to date with the national and local guidelines that are in place.

 Please know that although this is a difficult time we are here to help.
 So please don’t feel you are coping alone.
 We will do what we can to continue to support you either through our wellbeing phone calls or by visiting you at home.
 We will also continue to run a full programme of activities online.

-Take care and please do let us know if we can do anything else to support you now or as we head into the winter period.
+We will keep you updated on each phase of the easing of restrictions.
+Take care and please do let us know if we can do anything else to support you

 Isabella and the team at Deafblind Scotland